0xolishell/matic-docs/docs/develop/remix.md

 - Copy your wallet address from Metamask by clicking over your account name

-- Make sure your Metamask wallet has Matic tokens to pay the deployment / gas fees
+- Make sure your Metamask wallet has MATIC tokens to pay the deployment / gas fees

 - Finally, to deploy to Mumbai, refer to the instructions in the "Remix deployment" section below